joshnice/mapbox-testing/readme.md

 ## Updating the GeoJSON

-Replace the contents of the geojson.json file
+Replace the contents of the geojson.json file inside the input folder

 ## Updating the Mapbox style

-Replace the contents of the style.json file
+Replace the contents of the style.json file inside the input folder